-The Cape Range division includes the Bungelup section (divided into three subsections) and the South Mandu section (Appendix 3).
-South Mandu was not monitored in 2022-23.
-Each subsection of the Cape Range division was monitored for 26 days during the intensive peak period from the 16 December 2022 to 12 January 2023 (with the exception of 1 Jan).
-Data from 26 December were not included in this report due to concerns over accuracy2.
+The Cape Range division includes the Bungelup section (divided into three subsections) and the South Mandu section (Appendix 2).
+South Mandu was not monitored in 2023-24.
+Each subsection of the Bungelup section was monitored for 27 days during the intensive peak period from the 15 December 2023 to 11 January 2024 (with the exception of 1 Jan).